The Environmental Studies Program produces exceptional graduates who are grounded in the study of contemporary environmental problems and solutions.

 ENVS Student Advising Assignments:

-- Dr. Autumn Thoyre: Last Names beginning with R-Z, also new students, change-of-major and study abroad approvals
+- Professor Autumn Thoyre: Last names beginning with A-D and R-Z; also new students, change-of-major and study abroad approvals

 Other Advising Materials